 it's like assault on precinct 13 sponsored by the now-defunct mars 2112 restaurant and given a very period-specific soundtrack. no one part sticks out as any worse than the other but it is memorable as a whole in the "what were they thinking when they made this" kinda way. it's not the most horrible thing, but it's definitely not something i'd recommend.

 Tacky kind-of-horror B-movie with metal and gory flashes and dumb finish.
 The acting was bad, however the script did not help to attract better candidates.
-Carpenter deliberately cast his crew with a particular dumb final effect in mind, Ice Cube was then a no-brainer .
-Some of the fighting scenes remind of hordes of circus pigmy goats on crack in Lordi gear kicking shins.
+Carpenter deliberately cast his crew with a particular dumb final effect in mind, Ice Cube was then a no-brainer.
+Some fighting scenes remind of hordes of circus pigmy goats on crack in Lordi gear kicking shins.
 A genre of its own.

 This has the nost black metal / war metal esque vilains I have seen in film.
 The score does try to be on the heavy metal side, during the batles.
 Too bad it is a corny kind of metal.
 They could go on full corny, with power metal, for instance with Manowar.
 Or proper black metal corny, with Immortal.
 Or go with plain ol' Gorgoroth.
 Or good new Krallice.
 My favorite would be Cara Neir tough for the flaming train scene.